Lucas-Barrios/stakeholders-and-real-world-scope/README.md

 Learncast addresses a common learning bottleneck: students miss class, re-reading dense notes is slow and passive, and traditional study formats don't fit modern schedules.

-The tool targets anyone who learns on the go — commuters, gym-goers, busy professionals — and benefits auditory learners who retain information better through listening than reading.
+The tool targets anyone who learns on the go: commuters, gym-goers, busy professionals, and benefits auditory learners who retain information better through listening than reading.

 Built as an MVP at the Ironhack AI Bootcamp, Learncast takes any PDF, `.txt` file, or pasted transcript and runs it through a three-stage Python pipeline: